Levelized cost of electricity: Applicability

 Significant caution needs to be applied to use of LCOE as outputs are highly sensitive to the selection of input values.
 The ability to interpret and compare LCOE model outputs is dependent upon the level of detailed justification provided for input values and the results of sensitivity analysis against the selection of input values.
 For any given electricity generation technology, LCOE can vary significantly from region to region depending on factors such as the cost of fuel or availability of renewable energy resources.
 For LCOE to be usable for rank-ordering energy-generation alternatives, caution must be taken to calculate it in "real" terms, i.e. including adjustment for expected inflation.

 An energy efficiency gap phenomenon exists due to observed lack of consideration of and implementation of demand-side energy conservation.
 LCOE is typically used in support of supply-side generation capacity replacement and expansion decision making.
 The energy efficiency gap phenomenon suggests demand-side energy conservation should also be considered in investment strategies and energy policy.

 Limitations

 LCOE is often cited as a convenient summary measure of the overall competitiveness of different generating technologies, however, it has potential limitations.
+Decisions about investments in energy generation technologies may need to be guided by other measures such as the levelized cost of storage (LCOS) and the levelized avoided cost of energy (LACE), in addition to the LCOE.

 One of the most important potential limitations of LCOE is that it may not control for time effects associated with matching electricity production to demand.
 This can happen at two levels: